Game Preview: Solar Bears at Swamp Rabbits

 LISTEN: OSB Radio via Mixlr and TuneIn

-TONIGHT: The Orlando Solar Bears (36-24-4-1) face the Greenville Swamp Rabbits (23-39-3-3) for the eighth of nine total meetings between the two clubs this season.
-The Solar Bears lead the regular season series with a 4-2-1-0 record, most recently picking up a pair of wins over the Swamp Rabbits on home ice on Feb.
-23 and 24.
+TODAY: The Orlando Solar Bears (37-25-4-1) take on the Greenville Swamp Rabbits (23-39-3-3) for the ninth and final time of the regular season.
+Orlando leads the regular season series against Greenville with a 4-3-1-0 record.

-PLAYOFF PICTURE: Orlando's magic number to clinch a berth in the 2019 Kelly Cup Playoffs is down to two points.
-A win tonight will secure a third consecutive postseason berth for the Solar Bears, and the fifth overall for the team.
-Should Orlando clinch tonight, it will be the earliest that the team has locked up a playoff spot.
-The Solar Bears previously clinched with five games remaining during the 2013-14 and 2017-18 seasons.

-SCHOENBORN RETURNING TO LINEUP: The Solar Bears will receive a burst of energy in the return of Alex Schoenborn.
-The forward missed the last three games for Orlando, but has posted five points (2g-3a) in four games against the Swamp Rabbits this season, and leads Orlando with a +5 against Greenville.

-SOMPPI LEADING ROOKIES FOR MARCH: Forward Otto Somppi leads Orlando's first-year contingent in scoring for the month of March.
-The rookie has 11 points (5g-6a) in his last 11 games, and has recorded at least a point in every game he has played against Greenville this season.
+PLAYOFF PICTURE: Orlando clinched a third consecutive trip to the Kelly Cup Playoffs with a 3-2 win over the South Carolina Stingrays on Saturday night.
+The magic number to clinch second place in the South Division - and home ice advantage in the South Division Semifinals - is currently four points.

+RABBIT SEASON FOR SOMPPI: Despite only playing in four games against the Swamp Rabbits this season, Otto Somppi leads the Solar Bears with seven points (3g-4a) against Greenville.
+The forward has gotten at least a point in each of his four games against the Swamp Rabbits, including a goal and assist in Friday's match.

+SCHOENBORN ONE AWAY FROM 50: After chipping in a goal and assist in Saturday's win over South Carolina, Alex Schoenborn's next point will give him 50 in his career.
+The forward has 19 goals and 30 assists in 128 career games split between the ECHL and American Hockey League.

+LEBLANC ENJOYING RESURGENT MARCH: After missing much of the month of February, Chris LeBlanc has picked his game up in the month of March.
+The second-year forward has nine points through 13 games, and has chipped in three goals over his last five.
+LeBlanc enters today's game with a two-game goal streak.

-NEXT GAMES: The Solar Bears continue their five-game road trip when the team visits the South Carolina Stingrays at the North Charleston Coliseum on Saturday, March 30, at 7:05 p.m.
-The Solar Bears return to the ARS.com Rink at Amway Center to host the Jacksonville Icemen on Tuesday, April 2 at 7 p.m.
+NEXT GAME: The Solar Bears return home to the ARS.com Rink at Amway Center to host the Jacksonville Icemen on Tuesday, April 2 at 7 p.m.
 CLICK HERE to purchase tickets for this game.

 2019-20 Season Ticket Memberships on Sale Now: